 If you have a genetic condition called familial hypercholesterolemia, PCSK9 inhibitors may work better for you than statins do.

 - SiRNA therapy: SiRNA (small interfering RNA) therapy can treat some health conditions by changing how some of your genes work.
-The European Union recently approved a new medication called inclisiran (Leqvio) that uses this technology.
+A new medication called inclisiran (Leqvio) uses this technology to treat adults with heterozygous familial hypercholesterolemia (HeFH) or clinical atherosclerotic cardiovascular disease (ASCVD) who need additional LDL lowering.
 It lowers your LDL levels by disrupting the gene that makes PCSK9.
 Inclisiran comes in the form of shots, taken several months apart.
 You can use this medication along with other cholesterol-lowering treatments or alone.

 - Bempedoic acid: Like statins, this new medication makes it harder for cholesterol to form in your body.
 Bempedoic acid, which is a pill you swallow, may lower your LDL levels by up to 15%.
 For now, you can get a prescription only if you have a family history of high cholesterol or you have atherosclerotic cardiovascular disease (ACD).